Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/fido2/preregistration-entra.rst

     .. figure:: ./images/prereg-entra/configfido2.png
         :alt: App home

-20. Uncheck Enforce Attestation (Only if you are using a Nitrokey that is not yet on the MDS3 database.
-At the time of writing this document, only NK3AM is on the database.)
+20. Uncheck Enforce Attestation (Only if you are using a Nitrokey that does not have a FIDO Alliance certification.
+At the time of writing this document, only the NK3AM has this certification.)

     .. figure:: ./images/prereg-entra/configpasskeyprofile.png
         :alt: App home